20+ Leaders of Hangzhou's Digital Tech Economy Exhibit at InnoEX

-HONG KONG, April 17, 2023 /PRNewswire/ -- Hangzhou, capital of East China's Zhejiang province, is aiming to reshape itself as the leader of the national digital economy.
+HONG KONG, April 17, 2023 /CNW/ -- Hangzhou, capital of East China's Zhejiang province, is aiming to reshape itself as the leader of the national digital economy.

 In 2019, Hangzhou's "City Brain" made its debut in Hong Kong.
 After a three-year hiatus, Hangzhou led a delegation of more than 20 companies and institutions at the forefront of the city's digital economy to Hong Kong to showcase their accomplishments at the 2023 InnoEX, from April 12 to 15.